lbryio/spec/index.md

 Get all claims for the claim name whose IDs start with the given `ClaimID`.
 Sort the claims in ascending order by block height and position within the block.
 Return the first claim.

-##### ClaimSequence
+##### Sequence

 Get all claims for the claim name.
 Sort the claims in ascending order by block height and position within the block.
-Return the _n_th claim, where _n_ is the given `ClaimSequence` value.
+Return the _n_th claim, where _n_ is the given `Sequence` value.

-##### BidPosition
+##### AmountOrder

 Get all claims for the claim name.
 Sort the claims in descending order by total effective amount.
-Return the _n_th claim, where _n_ is the given `BidSequence` value.
+Return the _n_th claim, where _n_ is the given `AmountOrder` value.

 ##### ChannelClaimName and StreamClaimName